alandyshev/terraform-gcp-load-balancing-examples/README.md

 - **Managed instance groups**
   Autohealing + CPU-based autoscaling.

-- **Startup scripts**
+- **Startup scripts (demo only pattern)**
-  Retry logic, logging, repo cloning, venv setup, app startup.
+  Retry logic, logging, repo cloning from GitHub, venv setup, app startup.
+  In production you would typically **bake the app into a custom image or container** instead of cloning the repo on every boot.

 The sample app: